s4005236/wave/docs/DevOps/DISTRIBUTION.md

 ## GitHub Releases

 The main focus of the distribution process is to make the installation process as easy and hassle free as possible for the potential users.
-WAVE uses the GitHub Release functionality on the repo start page to distribute all needed ressources.
+WAVE uses the GitHub Release functionality on the start page of the repository to distribute all needed ressources.

 ## Releases